iotaledger/inx-blockissuer/configuration.md

 INX-BlockIssuer uses a JSON standard format as a config file.
 If you are unsure about JSON syntax, you can find more information in the [official JSON specs](https://www.json.org).

-You can change the path of the config file by using the `-c` or `--config` argument while executing `inx-indexer` executable.
+You can change the path of the config file by using the `-c` or `--config` argument while executing `inx-blockissuer` executable.

 For example:
 ```bash